 Regions

 The regions these studies investigated span the breadth of the globe, although similar to Miller's 2007 review, they concentrated in highly industrialised fishing regions, such as the North-East Atlantic coast and the Mediterranean Sea (Figure 5).
-A noticeable difference reflects the increase in tropical studies, with 35% of the studies occurring in tropical regions, compared to only 4% in Miller's 2007 review.
+Unlike Miller (2007), there was a noticeable increase in tropical studies, with 35% of the studies occurring in tropical regions, compared to only 4% in Miller's 2007 review.
 Most studies were in temperate waters (65%), with one study in the Antarctic polar region and another attempting a global connectivity study.

 Figure 5: The oceanographic regions modelled in the studies used in the review